TalaoDAO/Web3IDPay/use_case_and_implementation_strategies.md

 - Vendor issues the OIDC4VP request and validates the VP tokens.
 - Stablecoins are transferred from the user to the **vendor’s custodial wallet**.
 - Vendor later settles with the beneficiary (off-chain or by transferring stablecoins).
+- Vendor can connect to **Notabene** to automate Travel Rule data exchange with other VASPs.

 **Compliance (TFR & AML):**